What The Secret History by Donna Tartt Can Tell Us About Cultivating a Love for Learning

 |Dionysus sarcophagus, Hellenistic marble sculpture; Metropolitan Museum, New York.|

-Keep your eyes peeled for Part II on The Secret History, all about the books mentioned in the novel and what we can learn from them.
+You might also like part two of my post on The Secret History, which lists the books mentioned in the novel and what we can learn from them.